Comparison of webmail providers

 The following tables compare general and technical information for a number of notable webmail providers who offer a web interface in English.

-The list does not include web hosting providers who may offer email services as a part of hosting package.
+The list does not include web hosting providers who may offer email server and/or client software as a part of hosting package, or telecommunication providers (mobile network operators, internet service providers) who may offer mailboxes exclusively to their customers.